-Bitcoin is the most widely circulated digital currency or e-currency as of 2017.
+Bitcoin is the most widely circulated digital currency or e-currency as of 2023.
 It's called a convertible virtual currency because it has an equivalent value in real currency.
 The sale or exchange of a convertible virtual currency—including its use to pay for goods or services—has tax implications.
-The IRS answered some common questions about the tax treatment of Bitcoin transactions in its recent IRS Revenue Ruling 2019-24 and its Frequently Asked Questions article.
-Tax treatment depends on how Bitcoins are held and used.
+The IRS answered some common questions about the tax treatment of virtual currency transactions in its recent IRS Revenue Ruling 2019-24 and its Frequently Asked Questions article.
+Tax treatment depends on how a virtual currency is held and used.
 Below are some tips using Bitcoin as an example:

 Bitcoin used to pay for goods and services taxed as income

-If you are an employer paying with Bitcoin, you must report employee earnings to the IRS on W-2 forms.
+If you are an employer paying with Bitcoin, you are required to report employee earnings to the IRS on W-2 forms.